Best Dog Breeds Around the World

 One famous Great Dane is the lovable cartoon character Scooby Doo.
 It is said Danes can ward away ghosts, so despite Scooby's fear, he made the perfect companion to the Mystery Incorporated gang.

-Top 3 Countries for Great Danes: Croatia, Czech Republic, Slovakia
+Top 3 Countries for Great Danes: Croatia, Czechia, Slovakia

 26. Bull Terrier